megsindelar/megsindelar.github.io/_posts/2022-06-20-Control-on-Multi-Metal-DED-Printer.md

 layout: post
 read_time: true
 show_date: true
-title: "So, what is a neural network?"
+title: "Feedback Control on a Multi-Metal DED Printer"
 date: 2021-04-02
 img: posts/20210402/post7-header.webp
 tags: [neural networks, machine learning, artificial intelligence]
 category: theory
-author: Armando Maynez
+author: Meg Sindelar
 description: "ELI5: what is a neural network."
 ---
 The omnipresence of technology nowadays has made it commonplace to read news about AI, just a quick glance at today's headlines, and I get: